-The applicable legislation is the Federal Law on Transparency and Access to Public Government Information and the responsible authority for its compliance is the National Institute for Transparency, Access to Information and Personal Data Protection (INAI) is the authority responsible for overseeing the Regulations for the Protection of Personal Data.
-Its main purpose is the disclosure of government activities, budgets and overall public information, as well as the protection of personal data and individuals' right to privacy.
+The applicable legislation is the Federal Law on Transparency and Access to Public Government Information and the responsible authority for its compliance is the National Institute for Transparency, Access to Information and Personal Data Protection (INAI).
+This authority is responsible for overseeing the Regulations for the Protection of Personal Data.
+Its main purpose is the disclosure of governmental activities, budgets and overall public information, as well as the protection of personal data and the individuals' right to privacy.
 The INAI has the authority to:

-- conduct investigations; - · review and sanction data protection controllers; and - · authorise, oversee and revoke certifying entities.
+- conduct investigations; - review and sanction data protection controllers; and - authorise, oversee and revoke certifying entities.